-- We recommend deactivating the preview review mode (Auto Review) when using this function. - The specified picture sequence stated in the technical information refers to a default setting (SI 200, JPG format (\\\PG). - Regardless of how many pictures were taken in a series, the last picture in the series or the last picture saved on the memory card while the save process is ongoing will be displayed first in both review modes. - Serial exposures with Continuous High Speed set are taken at a frequency of max.
+- We recommend deactivating the preview mode (Auto Review) when using this function. - The specified picture sequence stated in the technical information refers to a default setting (ISO 200, JPG format I-JPG).
+Frequency and number may vary depending on the settings, the image content, the White Belance setting and the memory card used. - Regardless of how many pictures were taken in a series, the last picture in the series or the last picture saved on the memory card while the save process is ongoing will be displayed first in both review modes. - Serial exposures with Continuous High Speed set are taken at a frequency of max.
 4.5 fps, provided shutter speeds of 1/60 s or faster are used. - Serial exposures are not possible if a flash is used.
 Only a single picture will be taken if the flash function is activated. - Serial exposures are not available in combination with the self-timer function. - The buffer memory of the camera only allows a limited number of exposures in series and in the selected exposure frequency.
-The exposure frequency is reduced, once the capacity limit of the camera is reached.
+The exposure frequency is reduced, once the capacity limit of the camera's buffer memory is reached.